 Provision Description Gross-Up The company pays the executive the full amount of any excise tax imposed.
 The gross-up payment thereby makes the executive "whole" on an after-tax basis.
 The gross-up includes applicable federal, state and local taxes resulting from the payment of the excise tax.
+Cut Back The company cuts back parachute payments to the "safe harbor" limit to avoid any excise tax.
 Best-Net (Valley Provision) The company cuts back parachute payments to the "safe harbor" limit, if it is more financially advantageous to the executive.
 Otherwise, the company does not adjust the payments and the executive is responsible for paying the excise tax.
 None Some companies do not address the excise tax; therefore, executives are solely responsible for the excise tax.